-This is a variable-length command used to specify the active vertex elements (up to 18).
+This is a variable-length command used to specify the active vertex elements (up to 18) excluding the full (32-bit) InstanceDataStepRate, which is set separately (if needed) via 3DSTATE_INSTANCE_STEP_RATE.
 Each VERTEX_ELEMENT_STATE structure contains a Valid bit which determines which elements are used.